Mohammed V of Morocco: Biography

-Early life (1909–1927)
+Early life and education (1909–1927)

-Mohammed bin Yusef was born on 10 August 1909 in Fes, and was the youngest of his three brothers.
+Sidi Mohammed bin Yusef was born on 10 August 1909 in Fes to Sultan Yusef of Morocco and Lalla Yacout, and was his father's third and youngest son.
 In March 1912, the Treaty of Fes was signed, turning Morocco into a French protectorate after a French invasion from the west and the east, resulting in an eventual capture of the capital, Fes.

-While Mohammed's father Yusef bin Hassan spent most of his time in the new capital, Rabat, Mohammed spent most of his time in the Royal Palace in Fes, where he received education in the traditional Moroccan way, Arabic religious lessons.
-However, Mohammed also learned the French language, which he did not master, as it was necessary to communicate with French authorities.
+Sidi Mohammed began his education in Fes, inside the palace grounds of his home, qasr al-amami (front palace).
+There he learned to read and write and received his first lessons in the Quran.